yukt/RSquare/README.md

 The tool will compute SNP-wise imputation accuracy (.RSquare);

-With `--AF` option, RSquare will automatically compute aggregated imputation accuracy (.aggRSquare) in addition; SNPs will be aggregated by Allele Frequency (provided in the AlleleFrequency File followed by `--AF`) into bins according to the Bins File; if no Bins File is provided, it will use the default bins.
+With `--AF` option, RSquare will automatically compute aggregated imputation accuracy (.aggRSquare) in addition; SNPs will be aggregated by Allele Frequency; if no Bins File is provided, it will use the default bins.